awsdocs/amazon-eks-user-guide/doc_source/eksctl.md

    eksctl version
    ```
 **Note**
  The `GitTag` version should be at least `0.37.0`\.
-If not, check your terminal output for any installation or upgrade errors, or manually download an archive of the release from [https://github\.com/weaveworks/eksctl/releases/download/0\.37\.0/eksctl\_Windows\_amd64\.zip](https://github.com/weaveworks/eksctl/releases/download/0.37.0/eksctl_Windows_amd64.zip), extract `eksctl`, and then execute it\.
+If not, check your terminal output for any installation or upgrade errors, or manually download an archive of the release from [https://github\.com/weaveworks/eksctl/releases/download/0\.37\.0/eksctl\_Windows\_amd64\.zip](https://github.com/weaveworks/eksctl/releases/download/0.37.0/eksctl_Windows_amd64.zip), extract `eksctl`, and then run it\.